vboyev-MSFT/defender-docs/unified-secops-platform/defender-xdr-portal.md

 # Defender XDR in the Defender portal

-Microsoft Defender XDR is part of Microsoft's unified SecOps platform.

-Defender XDR provides a cloud-based solution that coordinates threat prevention, detection, investigation, and response across a broad range of assets, including devices and endpoints, identities, email, and Microsoft 365 cloud apps.
+Microsoft Defender XDR in the Microsoft unified SecOps platform unifies and coordinates threat prevention, detection, investigation, and response across a broad range of assets, including devices and endpoints, identities, email, and SaaS apps.

-Defender XDR cosolidates threat signals from these assets, so that you can monitor and manage organizational threat protection from a single portal.
+Defender XDR consolidates threat signals and data across assets, so that you can monitor and manage organizational threat protection from a single location in the [Microsoft Defender portal](https://security.microsoft.com).

-Defender XDR combines Microsoft security services into the [Microsoft Defender portal](https://security.microsoft.com).
+Defender XDR combines a number of Microsoft security services.

 **Service** | **Details**
 --- | ---